OutsiderLost/Tplink-dec-enc-backup/README.txt

 ("squashfs-root"/root/ or "squashfs-root"/)
 It is recommended to run everything in "squashfs-root"/root/ !!!

-There is no PLUS version of 'firm_enc' because 'firmware sh' does not support complicated recompression procedures.
+There is no PLUS version of 'firm-enc' because 'firmware sh' does not support complicated recompression procedures.
 (So this must be just may done under 'linux-mips or other linux'!)
 -------------------------------------------------